pubkey/rxdb/orga/BACKLOG.md

 ## default and custom [conflict-strategies](https://pouchdb.com/guides/conflicts.html)
 Pouchdb requires the developer to solve [conflicts manually](https://pouchdb.com/guides/conflicts.html).

-A solution is to introduct a new keyword to the RxSchema conflictStrategy
+A solution is to introduce a new keyword to the RxSchema conflictStrategy

 Here it is describe what should happen when a document-conflict happens.